 I am not a professional Dota player, just a fan of the game.
 The knowledge presented here about it is not official knowledge about the game, and is a mix of my perception of it after ~1200 hours playing it and crowdsourced Dota 2 wiki pages.
 Take it “as is”.

-Last time I wrote about this I was framing the domain, the problem to be solved and the overall goal of doing it via an ontology.
+The last time I wrote about this I was framing the domain, the problem to be solved, and the overall goal of doing it via an ontology.
 Today I’ve got a brief update on the structures I am using to describe the world of Dota.

 For a refresher, the idea is to model enough information to let a reasoner “figure out” why 2 characters have spells that work together.
 And we’re starting by modeling Pugna’s Life Drain and Treant Protector’s Overgrowth.

 I originally started out modeling a hierarchy that was “exhaustive”.
 I tried to put as much stuff as I knew about Dota in it, following as closely as I could an original attempt at structuring this information done by the community at Gamepedia (see link in references).